OctopusSamples/NDCDevOpsWorkshop/README.md

 I've frequently seen the term red/black being attributed to tools created by Netflix and container platforms in general, so let's go to their documentation to see how they define these strategies.

-You can read more about Red vs. Black [here](https://octopus.com/blog/blue-green-red-black)
+Read more about [Red/Black(https://octopus.com/blog/blue-green-red-black).

 #### Canary Deployments

 Canary deployments are a pattern for rolling out releases to a subset of users or servers.
 The idea is first to deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers.
-The canary deployment serves as an early warning indicator with less impact on downtime: if the canary deployment fails, the rest of the servers aren't impacted.
+The canary deployment serves as an early warning indicator with less impact on downtime; if the canary deployment fails, the rest of the servers aren't impacted.

 > Canaries were once regularly used in [coal mining](http://en.wikipedia.org/wiki/Coal_mining "Coal mining") as an early warning system.
 [Toxic](http://en.wikipedia.org/wiki/Toxic "Toxic") [gases](http://en.wikipedia.org/wiki/Gas "Gas") such as [carbon monoxide](http://en.wikipedia.org/wiki/Carbon_monoxide "Carbon monoxide"), [methane](http://en.wikipedia.org/wiki/Methane "Methane") or [carbon dioxide](http://en.wikipedia.org/wiki/Carbon_dioxide "Carbon dioxide") in the mine would kill the bird before affecting the miners.
 Signs of distress from the bird indicated to the miners that conditions were unsafe.
 The use of miners' canaries in [British](http://en.wikipedia.org/wiki/Great_Britain "Great Britain") mines was phased out in 1987.
 >